Timtech4u/octal-application/README.md

         node -v

-* You may need to additionally install freetype-devel (via a package manager like yum) and virtualenv (via easy_install virtualenv) packages.
+* You may need to additionally install freetype-devel, gcc-gfortran (via a package manager like yum) and virtualenv (via easy_install virtualenv) packages.

 ### Mac OSX and *nix